denkwerk/denkstrap-structure/docs/javascript_en.md

 ## Modules

 There are two types of modules: *global* and *local* ones.
 A global module is attached to an object literal, e.g. `window.App`.
-When you initialize several global modules from the same type, they share the same scope in the object literal.
-This possibly causes an overwriting of properties in the object at runtime.
-When you initialize a local module an instance of this module will be automatically created.
-So each local module has its own scope, even when you initalize multiple modules from the same type.
-In addition they have some other neat features and its actually possible to extend them.
+When you initialize several global modules of the same type, they share the same scope in the object literal.
+This possibly causes an overrides of properties in the object at runtime.
+When you initialize a local module an instance of this module will automatically be created.
+Because of this behaviour each local module has its own scope, even you initalizing multiple modules of the same type.
+In addition there are some other neat features and its actually possible to extend them.

 ### Structure of a module